 Following his ordination he became the pastor of First Baptist Church, Sumter, S.C.
 (1875-1914).
-He also served as a professor of Latin and mathematics at Sumter Eclectic Female College (1886-1889), and served as a Trustee at Furman University 1893-1998.
-He received a Honorary Doctor of Divinity degree from Furman in 1896.
+He also served as a professor of Latin and mathematics at Sumter Eclectic Female College (1886-1889), and served as a Trustee at Furman University 1893-1898.
+He received an Honorary Doctor of Divinity degree from Furman in 1896.
 During his ministry he was prominent in the S.C.
-Baptist Board for the Relief of Aged and Indigent Ministers (1890s-1921) and involved with the Negro Preacher Fund.
+Baptist Board for the Relief of Aged and Indigent Ministers (1890-1921) and involved with the Negro Preacher Fund.
 Brown was also a prolific writer.

 Brown was married twice; first to Corrie Montgomery; second to Sallie Walsh.
 He had six children.